ioccc-src/winner/2004/hibachi/README.md

 * Most Likely to Cook Apache
 * Best Interpretation of RFC 2616
 * Winner of The Far Too Much Free Time Award

+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program via the source.

+If you get stuck, come back and read below for additional hints and information.

+### Obfuscation change log

+For additional hints about how the source was obfuscated, read [src/localhost/CHANGELOG.TXT](src/localhost/CHANGELOG.TXT).

 <!--